Aerol/firefox-send-to-xbmc/README.md

 ## Building

-Make sure you have the Add-on SDK [installed](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) and that you have `cfx` activated.
+Make sure you have the Add-on SDK [installed](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) and that you have `jpm` activated.

-Run the plugin with `cfx run`
+Run the plugin with `jpm run`
-Create an xpi that you can drag and drop to your browser with `cfx xpi`
+Create an xpi that you can drag and drop to your browser with `jpm xpi`

 To add the "Options" button in the Add-ons Manager, replace the `install.rdf` file in the xpi file with the `install.rdf` file from the repository using an archive manager such as 7-zip.